 The Launchpage.org adware infiltrates computers by means of an old school technique called bundling.
 This scheme is okay per se, enabling freeware publishers to make a living by spreading other apps alongside their products.
 However, cybercriminals may take advantage of this routine by adding their corrupt software to these compound installation clients.
 So every time you are up to installing a new free media player, movie downloader and the like, be sure to check whether there are extra offers included in the default setup workflow.
 If infected with the Launchpage.org baddie, follow the adware removal procedure below.
 After eliminating the potentially unwanted application, just define the desired browsing preferences and move on with your day.

-The extermination of the Launchpage.org virus can be efficiently accomplished with reliable security software.
+The extermination of Launchpage.org hijacker can be efficiently accomplished with reliable security software.
 Sticking to the automatic cleanup technique ensures that all components of the infection get thoroughly wiped out from your system.